Recurrent Lorentzian Weyl spaces: Introduction

 The generic non-closed recurrent Lorentzian Weyl manifold of dimension $n+2\geq 4$ has $(2n-1)+\binom{n-1}{2}$ independent infinitesimal symmetries, and they span a Lie algebra abstractly isomorphic to $\mathfrak{heis}(n-1) \rtimes \mathfrak{so}(n-1)$, but there are some non-closed recurrent Lorentzian Weyl manifolds with additional infinitesimal symmetries.
 These are studied in Section \ref{sect:symmetric}.
 We show that there is exactly one class of locally homogeneous spaces and 5 classes of cohomogeneity-one spaces.
 All other spaces have cohomogeneity two.
 More precisely, we obtain the following result.

-\begin{theorem} Let $(M,c,\nabla)$ be a non-closed recurrent Lorentzian Weyl manifold and $\dim M=n+2\geq 4$. \begin{itemize} \item[1.]
-The infinitesimal symmetries span the tangent space at each point of $M$ if and only if each local function $\psi(t)$ from Theorem \ref{ThFinalLocal} is equivalent to the function $t$. \item[2.]
-The infinitesimal symmetries span a hyperspace of the tangent space at each point of $M$ if and only if each local function $\psi(t)$ from Theorem \ref{ThFinalLocal} is equivalent to one function of the following functions:
+\begin{theorem} Let $(M,c,\nabla)$ be a non-closed recurrent Lorentzian Weyl manifold and $\dim M=n+2\geq 4$.
+The following statements hold in the neighborhood of any point. \begin{itemize} \item[1.]
+The infinitesimal symmetries span the tangent space at each point of $M$ if and only if the representative pair $(h,\omega)$ can be given in the local coordinates of Theorem \ref{ThFinalLocal} by the function $\psi(t)=t$. \item[2.]
+The infinitesimal symmetries span a hyperspace of the tangent space at each point of $M$ if and only if $(h,\omega)$ can be given in the local coordinates of Theorem \ref{ThFinalLocal} by a function $\psi$ taking one of the following forms:

 \item[3.]
-In all other cases, the infinitesimal symmetries span a subspace of codimension-two of the tangent space at each point of $M$. \end{itemize} \end{theorem}
+In all other cases, the infinitesimal symmetries span a subspace of codimension 2 of the tangent space at each point of $M$. \end{itemize} \end{theorem}

 Denote by $\operatorname{Aut}(M,c,\nabla)$ the group of global symmetries and by $\operatorname{Aut}^0(M,c,\nabla)$ the connected component of the identity.
-In Section \ref{sect:homogeneous} we show that in each dimension $n+2\geq 4$ there is only simply connected homogeneous non-closed recurrent Lorentzian Weyl manifold.
+In Section \ref{sect:homogeneous} we show that in each dimension $n+2\geq 4$ there is only one simply connected homogeneous non-closed recurrent Lorentzian Weyl manifold.
 Define the Lie group

 with the operation

 Let $b$ be the left-invariant Lorentzian metric on $G_0$ with the value

 at the identity $e=(1,0,0,0)\in G_0$.
 Consider the left-invariant 1-form $\omega$ defined by the value We show that the Weyl connection $\nabla$ defined by $b$ and $\omega$ has recurrent curvature tensor.